hyyder-naqvii/maze-traversal/README.md

 # maze-traversal
-A python project aimed at testing different search algorithms to traverse a maze
+A python project aimed at testing different search algorithms to generate and traverse a maze